spraints/Python-Games/docs/source/gs_ide.md

 # Getting Started with an IDE

-An IDE, an Integrated Deelopment Environment, is a type of text editor specifically for programming.
+An IDE, an Integrated Development Environment, is a type of text editor specifically for programming.
 There are two that you can use in our courses:

 * We recommend [Visual Studio Code](https://code.visualstudio.com/download).